Independent Vector Analysis with Deep Neural Network Source Priors: Experimental Results

+We have designed four experiments to compare six source priors for speech separation, i.e., the Laplace one \cite{iva_lap}, GGD \cite{iva_prior_ggd}, Student's t-distribution \cite{iva_prior_student}, a non-spherical prior by grouping the bins into four cliques of equal size in Mel scale \cite{iva_prior_non_spherical}, and our estimated FNN and RNN source priors.
+The scaling ambiguity is resolved by the minimum distortion principle \cite{mdp}.

+{\em Experiment 1}: This experiment benchmarks the convergence speed for online implementation.
+The separation matrices are updated once per frame with a fixed normalized learning rate.
+Here, we set $N=2$, and the normalized learning rate to $0.03$.

+{\em Experiment 2}: This experiment benchmarks the statistical efficiency of different source priors in batch processing mode.
+Since the separation matrices are not necessarily updated sequentially in the temporal order, the RNN source prior is not considered.
+The recording length is $10$ s.
+We vary the number of sources.
+A total of $10,000$ separation matrix updatings are performed to ensure convergence before measuring the SIR performance.
+The normalized learning rate starts from $0.1$, and linearly reduces to $0.01$ at the end of iteration.

+{\em Experiment 3}: This is one more experiment comparing the statistical efficiency of different source priors in batch processing mode.
+Unlike Experiment 2, we set $N=3$, and vary the length of speeches.
+We also find that it is necessary to halve the initial normalized learning rate for the Student's t source prior to avoid occasional divergence.
+Other source priors do not suffer from such issue.

-Lastly, we would like to point out that IVA with the multivariate Laplace model is inclined to local convergence \cite{jbss}, and thus fails to solve the frequency permutation issue.
+{\em Experiment 4}: The last experiment compares the capacity of different source priors for correcting frequency permutations.
+Prior work and our experiences suggest that IVA might be trapped in local minima \cite{jbss}, and thus fails to solve the frequency permutation issue.
 One typical error pattern is to mix one source's high frequency band with another's low frequency band in a single separated output.
-The neural network models seldom commit such errors.
-Unfortunately, the SIR performance index is insensitive to such errors as most speech energy locates in low frequency band.
-To reliably reproduce this behavior, we consider the following simple artificial mixing system consisting of low and high pass Butterworth filters

-High frequency energy is emphasized by passing the outputs through filter $1-z^{-1}$ before calculating the SIR.
-Fig. 3 shows the typical comparison results.
-Clearly, unlike the neural network models, the multivariate Laplace model fails to solve the high and low frequency bands permutation issue.
+Unfortunately, the SIR performance index is insensitive to such errors as most speech energy concentrates in low frequency band.
+To reliably reproduce this misbehavior, we consider a simple $2\times 2$ artificial mixing system consisting of low and high pass Butterworth filters as $ \pmb A(z) = /(1+0.17z^{-2}) $.
+High frequency energy is emphasized by passing the outputs through filter $1-z^{-1}$ before measuring the SIR.
+Other settings are the same as that of Experiment 1.